 So you’ve laid the groundwork to keep the cash flowing by addressing the strategic aspects of managing cash flow.
 But, experts will tell you that managing cash flow also requires tactical actions designed to get you the results you want.
-Make sure you take into account these vital 6 aspects to keep your cash in check.
+Make sure you take into account these five vital strategies to keep your cash in check.

 1. Schedule Your Cash Flow